pyxem/pyxem/doc/user_guide/intro.rst

   in pyxem.
 This is useful if you are looking for a specific function or want to know what a function does/what arguments it takes.
 It also includes some more detailed information on what a function does.
-- :ref:`Developer Guide<development>`: The developer guide contains information on how to contribute to pyxem!

 Additionally, there is a bibliography of papers that have used pyxem and a list of related projects.